ArduPilot/ardupilot_wiki/common/source/docs/common-object-avoidance-landing-page.rst

 Object Avoidance
 ================

-Ardupilot supports many kinds of object avoidance in vehicles.
-Airborne Vehicles (ADSB), Object Avoidance (Object/Ground/Ceiling), and Geo-Fences (Beacons, Exclusion zones, Fences).
+Ardupilot supports several kinds of object avoidance.
+Avoidance of Airborne Vehicles (ADSB) and Object Avoidance (Object/Ground/Ceiling).

-Supported types vary with vehicle.
+Supported types vary with vehicle (Plane only supports ADSB).
 Some kinds of avoidance require external hardware, such as ADSB receivers or  Rangefinders.

 Avoidance Strategies
 ====================